dacr/sotohp/README.md

 # SOTOHP [![][sotohpImg]][sotohpLnk]

-A software to easily and quicly manage a huge amount of photos.
+A software to easily and quickly manage a huge amount of photos.
 Why ?
 Just because those past 23 years, I've taken more than 90000 photos.
 Once again this project has first started as just [a "small" script][photosc].

 ## Principles